KIT-IAI/SDM_KITModelViewer/Documentation/CityGML_GlobalBuildingAtla.md

+# 3D CityGML building generation based on GlobalBuildingAtlas
-GlobalBuildingAtlas provides 2D building outlines worldwide and allows access via standardized OGC WebFeatureService.
+[GlobalBuildingAtlas]() provides 2D building outlines worldwide and allows access via standardized OGC WebFeatureService.
 This article describes how to set up the web service in KITModelViewer and how to retrieve data.
-It also shows how to use the GlobalBuildingAtlas BuldingCreator plugin to create 3D buildings in CityGML format from this data.
+It also shows how to use the [GlobalBuildingAtlas BuldingCreator]() plugin to create 3D buildings in CityGML format from this data.